Steve-Fenton/stevefenton.co.uk/src/pages/blog/2009/04/pie-charts-are-bad.md

 At their very essence, pie charts fail to add depth or understanding to data.
 Many other chart types are available, most of which offer the benefit of chronological interpretation and comparisons.
 While other charts help increase your understanding, pie charts are nothing more than colourful circles.

-So the next time somebody asks you, “are pie charts good?”
-Tell them instantly: “No, pie charts are bad”.
+So the next time somebody asks you, "are pie charts good?"
+Tell them instantly: "No, pie charts are bad".